Tips for dealing with unpaid Nursery fees

 At Frontline Collections, we understand the issues that many childcare establishments face on a daily basis and know that getting paid on time is critical to running a successful childcare business.
 Our Proficient and pragmatic Nursery Fees Debt Collection specialism ensure the maximum amount of unpaid Nursery Fees is recovered at little cost to our clients.

-So to help, we have put together a list of pointers that can help protect the cash flow of your business and help you get payment promptly.
+As the UK’s Leading Debt Collection Agency, we thought it would help to put together a list of pointers that can help protect the cash flow of your business and help you get payment promptly.
 Remember – No nursery has ever lost custom by simply asking parents to pay what they rightfully owe.

 1. Make your payment terms clear at outset